Brazilian Labour Renewal Party

-The Brazilian Labour Renewal Party (Partido Renovador Trabalhista Brasileiro, PRTB) is a conservative Brazilian political party.
+The Brazilian Labour Renewal Party (Partido Renovador Trabalhista Brasileiro, PRTB, sometimes just "Brasileiro") is a conservative Brazilian political party.
 It was founded in 1994 and its electoral number is 28.
-According to the party's official website, the PRTB's main ideology is participatory economics: "to establish an economic system based on participatory decision making as the primary economic mechanism for allocation in society".
+According to the party's official website, the PRTB described its ideology main ideology as participatory economics, proposing "to establish an economic system based on participatory decision making as the primary economic mechanism for allocation in society".
+Despite this, the actual political stance has been characterized as social conservative, economically liberal, and aligned to far-right.
+The PRTB was led by Levy Fidelix, known for his nationalist and socially conservative positions, from 1994 until his death in 2021.

+The PRTB gained national prominence when its member Hamilton Mourão, was elected as Vice President of Brazil in 2018 on the ticket of Jair Bolsonaro.
+However, Mourão left PRTB in 2022.

 Overview

 It comes from members of the extinct Renovator Labour Party, a party that functioned between 1985 and 1993, which had merged with the Social Labour Party, originating the Progressive Party.
 This group, led by Levy Fidelix, had already tried to organize the PTRB, which only ran in the 1994 elections.

 During the 1998 Brazilian general election, Fernando Collor de Mello decided to run again for the office of President of Brazil for the same party that elected him in 1989: the National Reconstruction Party (PRN), now the Christian Labour Party (PTC).
 The PRTB, together with the PRN, formed the Renova Brasil (Renew Brazil) coalition, in support of the former President of the Republic.
 The Superior Electoral Court (TSE), however, prevented his candidacy from materializing, due to the eight-year period in which he could not be elected to any elective term.

 It was registered on the Superior Electoral Court on 18 February 1997 and Levy Fidelix was elected as party president.

-In 2006 the party gained electoral importance because of the election of ex-President Fernando Collor de Mello, impeached in 1992, who made his comeback in national politics as a Senator.
+In 2006, the party gained electoral importance because of the election of ex-President Fernando Collor de Mello, impeached in 1992, who made his comeback in national politics as a Senator.
 However, in 2007 De Mello left PRTB and switched to the Brazilian Labour Party.

 The party candidated its president Levy Fidelix in the Brazilian presidential election of 2010 and he obtained 57,960 votes (0.06%).
 In the second round, Fidelix endorsed left-wing candidate Dilma Rousseff.

 In the Brazilian general election of 2014, Fidelix was candidate again and presented himself with a conservative speech and, according to him, the only right-wing candidate.
 In the first round of the general election, Fidelix received 446,878 votes, representing 0.43% of the popular vote.
-The PRTB's founder ranked 7th out of 11 candidates, however achieved his best performance in an election throughout his career.
+The PRTB's founder ranked seventh out of 11 candidates, however achieved his best performance in an election throughout his career.
 In the second round, Fidelix supported candidate Aécio Neves.